zenhob/hcl/README.markdown

 [cd]: http://chronic.rubyforge.org/

-Harvest provides an [status API], which you can query using the `hcl status` command.
+Harvest provides a [status API], which you can query using the `hcl status` command.
 This will tell you whether Harvest itself is up and the current response time, along with a timestamp of when it was last tested.